FruitasticDev/MachineLearning/README.md

 ## Usage

 ### Directly use the model
-To run the predict the fruit, just run this code:
+To predict the fruit, just run this code:
 ```
+import tensorflow as tf

 def load_and_preprocess_image(image_path, img_size=(224, 224)):